 Shimmick Construction, a subsidiary of AECOM, is the contractor for the pile upgrade, which was engineered by Ronald O. Hamburger, a senior principal with Simpson Gumpertz & Heger.

 Work calls for transferring a portion of the building’s weight to bedrock from its existing foundation system.
-The fix, likened to putting a bumper jack next to a flat tire, relies on drilling and jacking 52 concrete piles—socketed more than 30 ft into the bedrock that starts 220 ft below grade—under the north and west sidewalks.
+The fix, likened to putting a bumper jack next to a flat tire, relies on drilling and jacking 52 concrete piles—socketed more than 30 ft into the bedrock that starts 220 ft below grade—under the sidewalks along Mission and Fremont streets.
 Piles would support a new mat section, known as a collar, tied into the existing mat.

 Millennium Tower’s original developer, Mission Street Development, an affiliate of Millennium Partners, supported the development of the pile upgrade.